-Topotheque Design Studio in collaboration with Fab Lab Ioannina designed and fabricated a geodesic dome with a handfull of local farmers from the Tzoumerka region in northern greece.
-The built structure was the outcome of a four day open Source Agricultural Workshop which was organised by P2P Lab for the Distributed Design Market Platform ( https://distributeddesign.eu/).
+The built structure was the outcome of a four-day open Source Agricultural Workshop which was organized by P2P Lab for the Distributed Design Market Platform

-The objective was to use digital design tools to combine vernacular know how which participants were familiar with, with contemporary design and fabrication tools.
+The objective was to employ digital design tools to combine vernacular know-how which participants were familiar with, with contemporary design and fabrication tools.

 Research / Education